V1n1v131r4/My-CVEs/README.md

 * **CVE-2019-20204** The Postie plugin 1.9.40 for WordPress allows XSS, as demonstrated by a certain payload with jaVasCript:/* at the beginning and a crafted SVG element. https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2019-20204

-* **CVE-2020-7241** Description
-The WP Database Backup plugin through 5.5 for WordPress stores downloads by default locally in the directory wp-content/uploads/db-backup/.
+* **CVE-2020-7241** The WP Database Backup plugin through 5.5 for WordPress stores downloads by default locally in the directory wp-content/uploads/db-backup/.
 This might allow attackers to read ZIP archives by guessing random ID numbers, guessing date strings with a 2020_{0..1}{0..2}_{0..3}{0..9} format, guessing UNIX timestamps, and making HTTPS requests with the complete guessed URL. https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2020-7241

 * In Internet Explorer 11, Content Security Policy (CSP) is not applied correctly to all parts of multipart content sent with the multipart/x-mixed-replace MIME type.
 This could result in script running where CSP should have blocked it, allowing for cross-site scripting (XSS) and other attacks when the product renders the content as HTML.
 Remediating this would also need to consider the polyglot case, e.g., a file that is a valid GIF image and also valid JavaScript. [awaiting]